 Both of us were shattered by dad’s death but the blow to Fred was made so much worse when he was suspended from flying training.
 Young and impetuous, he resigned from the RAAF, his dream of flying crashed and burning at his feet.
 It took him a while to get his act together, shifting from one job to another, trying this, having a go at that.
 We were close over that period.
 But life goes on, he got married and settled down, earning qualifications with Telstra.
 The dream of flying was always there, though.
 And eventually, with the support of his long-suffering wife, he applied himself in a way he wouldn’t in his teens and obtained a pilot’s licence.
 Thus began a gypsy existence, going to where the work was, crop-spraying mainly.
 He fathered a son, survived more than one crash.
 We’d grown apart, as families do, but I saw him in Brisbane shortly after his son was born, and then in Albury and once more in Devonport.

 Years went by.
 About twelve, I think, when one day my phone rang.
 It was Fred.
-I’d left Perth and Pete and I were living in Greendale, West of Melbourne and not far from Ballarat.
-He had to pick up an aircraft from Ballarat, and was flying in to Melbourne from Queensland on a commercial jet.
+I’d left Perth, and Pete and I were living in Greendale, West of Melbourne and not far from Ballarat.
+Fred had to pick up an aircraft from Ballarat, and was flying in to Melbourne from Queensland on a commercial jet.
 Could I pick him up from the airport and take him to Ballarat?
 Of course I could.
 Lots of things go through your mind.
 I wondered if I’d recognise him, or he, me.
 I saw him before he saw me.
 He’d lost most of his hair, taking after our dad, but he was still Fred, with the same nose, chin, expression.
 He told somebody later he thought I’d aged.
 Ummm yes.

 Fred stayed the night, I drove him to Ballarat and then went back to work in Melbourne.
 I’d thought he’d ring me again for the return trip going back home but he didn’t.
 Life was busy for Peter and me at that time.
 I changed jobs, we went to Sydney for the Olympic Games, my fiftieth birthday came and went, and a week and a day later, Peter and I got married.